pupil-labs/pupil-docs/src/invisible/real-time-api/introduction/README.md

 ### Conclusion

-Using the the simple mode of the real-time API client you can easily access scene video and gaze data in real-time as well as remote control your Pupil Invisible devices.
+Using the simple mode of the real-time API client you can easily access scene video and gaze data in real-time as well as remote control your Pupil Invisible devices.

 You can find the full API reference [here](https://pupil-labs-realtime-api.readthedocs.io/en/stable/api/simple.html).